-Appendix B Proposed Revised Permit Text This page is intentionally left blank
+Appendix B Proposed Revised Permit Text

-1 Proposed Revised Permit Text:
+Proposed Revised Permit Text:

-2 3.3.1.
+3.3.1.
 Acceptable Storage Containers

-3 4 5 6 7 8 The Permittees shall use containers that comply with the requirements for U.S. Department of Transportation shipping container regulations (49 CFR §173 - Shippers - General Requirements for Shipment and Packaging, and 49 CFR §178 - Specifications for Packaging) for storage of TRU mixed waste at WIPP.
+The Permittees shall use containers that comply with the requirements for U.S. Department of Transportation shipping container regulations (49 CFR §173 - Shippers - General Requirements for Shipment and Packaging, and 49 CFR §178 - Specifications for Packaging) for storage of TRU mixed waste at WIPP.
 The Permittees are prohibited from storing TRU mixed waste in any container not specified in Permit Attachment A1, Section A1-1b, as set forth below:

-9 10 11 12 13 14 15 16 17 18 3.3.1.8.
-Shielded Container Each shielded container contains a 30-gallon inner container with gross internal volume of 4.0 ft 3 (0.11 m 3).
+3.3.1.8.
+Shielded Container

+Each shielded container contains a 30-gallon inner container with a gross internal volume of 4.0 ft3 (0.11 m3).
 Shielded containers contain RH TRU mixed waste, but the shielding will allow it to be managed and stored as CH TRU mixed waste.
 For the purpose of this Permit, shielded containers will be managed, stored, and disposed as CH TRU mixed waste, but will be counted towards the volume limits associated with RH TRU mixed waste.

-19 20 21 22 23 24 25 26 27
+Shielded containers may be overpacked into a standard waste box or ten drum overpack.